ibnuda/fpmortals/manuscript/complete.md

 A>
 A> Harap dicatat, ada banyak kutu yang berhubungan dengan tipe SAM, karena mereka A> tidak berhubungan langsung dengan fitur bahasa.
-Silakan gunakan varian non-SAM A> bila terjadi kerhemukan pada kompiler.
+Silakan gunakan varian non-SAM A> bila terjadi kerhemukan pada kompilator.

 In a dedicated chapter on *Typeclass Derivation* we will calculate instances of `UrlQueryWriter` automatically, as well as clean up what